 Technology now allows researchers to easily collect data from people with Parkinson's disease.
 The data can supplement the details that doctors get from patients during appointments and help researchers develop more efficient clinical trials.

-Parkinson's disease (PD) is an ideal model system for big data approaches.
-The Michael J. Fox Foundation (MJFF) offers large datasets to problem-solve big scientific questions in PD.
+Parkinson's disease is an ideal model system for big data approaches.
+The Michael J. Fox Foundation (MJFF) offers large datasets to problem-solve big scientific questions in Parkinson's.
 Our past challenges involve the questions we want to answer in Parkinson's research.

 2017 Parkinson's Disease Digital Biomarker DREAM Challenge

 The Parkinson's Disease Digital Biomarker DREAM Challenge was a first-of-its-kind challenge designed to look for digital Parkinson's biomarkers, which are objective measures to diagnose and track disease.
-There are currently no PD biomarkers.
+There are currently no Parkinson's biomarkers.

 Launched in spring 2017, the DREAM challenge asked experts to analyze data from two studies, including MJFF's Levodopa Response Trial, which evaluated the use of a smartwatch to monitor dyskinesia (uncontrolled, involuntary movements) and "off" periods (times when symptoms return because medication is not working optimally).
 Funding for the challenge was provided by MJFF and the Robert Wood Johnson Foundation.

-Winners, announced in January 2018, developed methods to detect PD from a walk-and-balance test, as well as to predict the severity of different Parkinson's symptoms using wearables.
-These approaches could increase the ability to monitor PD outside of doctors' visits.
+Winners, announced in January 2018, developed methods to detect Parkinson's from a walk-and-balance test, as well as to predict the severity of different Parkinson's symptoms using wearables.
+These approaches could increase the ability to monitor Parkinson's outside of doctors' visits.

 2016 PPMI Data Challenge